Diversity in deep generative models and generative AI

 \section{Representation of the target distribution}

 We describe in this section the main part of our procedure.
-The procedure is based on the minimization, with respect to $X_j$ of the distance between the Dirac mass sum $ \frac{1}{J}\sum_{j=1}^J \delta_{X_j}$ and the target distribution $\mu_L=\ncal(0_L,Id_L)$.
-We use a stochastic optimization algorithm (in our case we use Adam \cite{kingma2014adam} but one can also choose Nesterov, momentum, SGD etc) to minimize the distance.
+The procedure is based on the minimization, with respect to $X_j$, of the distance between the Dirac measure sum $ \frac{1}{J}\sum_{j=1}^J \delta_{X_j}$ and the target distribution $\mu_L$ or $\Ncal(0_L,\textrm{Id}_L)$ (recall that the goal of the VAE is to render $\mu_L$ very close to $\Ncal(0_L,\textrm{Id}_L)$).
+We use the Adam~\cite{kingma2014adam} stochastic optimization algorithm to minimize the distance but one can also choose Nesterov, momentum, SGD etc.

-To compute the distance between two sets of Dirac masses we employ the following metric:
+To compute the distance between two sets of Dirac measures we employ the following metric: